 - Teaching Assistants will see all ratings for the School-wide questions and the quantitative and qualitative responses that apply to them.

 - Please visit the Office of Education’s Teaching Support and Learning Strategies website to identify resources to help improve your course.

 - How to make sense of my student evaluations?
 Helpful resource from the Center for Innovation for Teaching and Learning at Lehigh University.

 - The Instructional Design team has a wide range of expertise and interests to support the abilities and curriculum of the School, and can provide consultations.
 To request a consultation, please contact Sejal Vashi at email@example.com.

-If you have any questions about the course evaluation process or if you are experiencing technical difficulties, please contact Cleo Hereford, Program Coordinator, at firstname.lastname@example.org or call 617-432-0090
+If you have any questions about the course evaluation process or if you are experiencing technical difficulties, please contact Jennifer Betancourt or Sarah Stillman at firstname.lastname@example.org.

 The course evaluation system is administered through the Office of Education and Information Technology offices at the School.